-("g") requirement for UC/CSU.
-Student will receive an extra grade point bonus
+for UC/CSU.
+Student will receive an extra

-AP Statistics is designed for college bound students who have completed Algebra II.
+Description: AP Statistics is designed for college bound students who have completed Algebra II.
 This course is intended to explain the uses of statistics and its role in processing information contained in reports, scientific journals, political coverage, and even the daily newspaper.
 Students will be encouraged to use technology to relieve the drudgery of formula crunching, and instead students will spend more time selecting a proper model, describing and interpreting data, and displaying the results.
 Course scope and sequence will prepare students for the AP exam in May.
 A grade C or better in previous math classes will assure greater success in this class.
-A mandatory parent meeting will be scheduled.

-Applied Career Mathematics 4600
+Applied Career Mathematics Course #4600

-Length: Year class (10 credits) Prerequisite: Geometry 1a or better
+Length: Year class (10 credits) Prerequisite: Geometry 1a or better for students who have completed the District's